EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Introduction

 We summarize our contributions as follows:

-$\bullet$ We design and implement the EmbRace, a distributed communication framework for sparse NLP models atop PyTorch \cite{pytorch} and Horovod \cite{cite14}.
-We analyze general sparse communication methods and select AlltoAll along with column-wise partitioning as our communication strategy for sparse embeddings.
-Combined with the AllReduce strategy for dense tensors, we come up with the Sparsity-aware Hybrid Communication architecture.
+$\bullet$ We design and implement EmbRace, a distributed communication framework for sparse models atop PyTorch \cite{pytorch} and Horovod \cite{cite14}.
+We conduct AlltoAll along with column-wise partitioned model parallelism as our communication strategy for sparse embeddings, and analyze its efficiency.
+To the best of our knowledge, we are the first to bring model-parallel AlltoAll to data-parallel NLP training.

-$\bullet$ We propose 2D Communication Scheduling which embraces Horizontal and Vertical Scheduling to thoroughly overlap communication with computation.
-We horizontally adjust orders of dense communication with a priority queue, and vertically split the sparse gradients into two parts to reduce the required communication amount and relax the dependency on computation.
+$\bullet$ We propose 2D Communication Scheduling which combines horizontal and vertical scheduling.
+We dive into embedding matrices, calculate the minimum dependency of the next forward computation and arrange a communication schedule for each row of sparse gradients.
+This reduces the amount of communication that blocks the FP computation and enables forward computation to overlap more communication.
+As far as we know, we are the first to realize communication scheduling inside sparse gradients.

 $\bullet$ We comprehensively evaluate the performance of EmbRace using four representative NLP models on two kinds of GPU clusters with four popular distributed training methods.
-Experiments show that EmbRace accelerates the training process by up to 77.0\% on a 3090 GPU cluster and up to 141.5\% on a 2080 GPU cluster, compared to the fastest baseline.
+Experiments show that EmbRace accelerates the training process by up to 77.0\% on an RTX3090 GPU cluster and up to 141.5\% on an RTX2080 GPU cluster, compared to the fastest baseline.